This post may contain affiliate links. Please read my disclosure for more info.

 Park Hotel Tokyo is the Perfect Base

 While staying at Park Hotel Tokyo, you’re right in the middle of the action, only a few stops away on the train from hotspots like Akihabara, Harajuku, and Shinjuku.
 Want to browse 90’s video games, hit up the Robot Restaurant, pray at Meiji Shrine, or go Lolita spotting?
-Park Hotel Tokyo is a perfect base.
+Park Hotel Tokyo is a perfect base for all of the coolest things to do in Tokyo.

 Park Hotel Tokyo’s Perks